bearstech/contremaitre/README.md

 Build a _supervisord_ conf from a [Procfile](https://devcenter.heroku.com/articles/procfile).

-Contremaitre is mix from foreman and gaffer.
+Contremaitre is mix from foreman and [gaffer](https://github.com/benoitc/gaffer).

+Inspiration from [this blog post](http://blog.nicolai86.eu/posts/2012-02-25/foreman-and-supervisord) targetting classical Debian without painful installation.

 Test it
 -------